 Through the County Public Safety Enterprise System (PSEC), 700 MHz radios are being purchased with funding from the Department of Homeland Security, Domestic Preparedness Program to ensure effective communication between REMSA, EMD, fire departments, law enforcement and hospitals.
-REMSA policy requires utilization of the Countywide frequency annex.
+REMSA policy requires utilization of the County-wide frequency annex.
 All public safety agencies, Hospitals and ambulance providers can communicate on common radio frequencies for interagency communication and coordination.
 Each of the seventeen (17) hospitals within the County have received fixed-base radios.
 REMSA and EMD have established dedicated frequencies to provide for communications with hospitals, County departments and EMS providers.

 Radio Amateur Civil Emergency Service (RACES) is a public service provided by a reserve (volunteer) communications group within government agencies in times of extraordinary need.
-The primary mission of RACES during an emergent event or disaster is to provide communication services that include the use of portable stations, either as a back-up or as a fill-in where communications do not normally exist or offer redundancy in communication.
-Each of the seventeen (17) hospitals in Riverside County and EMD have RACES capabilities.
+The primary mission of RACES during an emergent event or disaster is to provide communication services that include the use of portable stations, either as a back up or as a fill-in where communications do not normally exist or offer redundancy in communication.
+Each of the Counties seventeen (17) hospitals and EMD have RACES capabilities.

-NEED(S) None):

-OBJECT IVE:

-TIME FR AME FOR MEETING OBJECTIVE:

-Short-Range Plan (one year or less) Long-Range Plan (more than one year
+- □ Short-Range Plan (one year or less) - □ Long-Range Plan (more than one year)